aurel-fr/statelessAuth/README.md

 However, the React hooks lint rules do not know that dispatch should be stable, and will warn that the dispatch variable should be added to dependency arrays for `useEffect` and `useCallback`.
 The simplest solution is to do just that.

-Once that's done it's simply a matter of wrapping our buttons with `<a href={iOS ? "algorand-wc://" : "algorand://"}>`
+Once that's done we'll redirect users who authenticate with:
+`window.location.href=iOS ? "algorand-wc://" : "algorand://;`

 On iOS `algorand://` will redirect you to any number of wallets that support Algorand.
-If your users have several wallets installed and you want to call the Pera wallet, make sure to use `algorand-wc://`
+If our users have several wallets installed and we want to call the Pera wallet, we need to use `algorand-wc://`

 ### 5. Drafting the auth transaction